dotherightthing/wpdtrt-map/README.md

 ## Dependencies

-1. The map location is selected using the free version of [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/)
+1. The geocoded map location is selected using the free version of [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/)